doctoretdiez/PalEON-FIA/README.md

 ## Revised by Sean DuBois 12/17/2015

 ## Download software and data
-1. Download PostgreSQL from the website http://www.postgresql.org/download/ (Note: this SOP written using version 9.4.4)
+1. Download PostgreSQL from the [PostgreSQL website] (http://www.postgresql.org/download/) (Note: this SOP written using version 9.4.4)
-2. FIA data can be downloaded from http://apps.fs.fed.us/fiadb-downloads/datamart.html
+2. FIA data can be downloaded from the [US Forest Service website] (http://apps.fs.fed.us/fiadb-downloads/datamart.html)
-3. Download pgfutter (https://github.com/lukasmartinelli/pgfutter) (Note: this SOP written using version 0.3.2; old versions available at github.com/lukasmartinelli/pgfutter/releases).
-Most likely you are using 64-bit, so download …amd64.exe
+3. Download pgfutter from @lukasmartinelli [Github page](https://github.com/lukasmartinelli/pgfutter) Note: this SOP written using version 0.3.2; old versions available under [releases] (github.com/lukasmartinelli/pgfutter/releases).
+Most likely you are using a 64-bit machine, so download …amd64.exe

 ## Optional: Set up password file
 4. A password file allows the user to log into the Postgres database without entering a password every time (works on both the psql command line and within pgAdmin III)
-5. A detailed description for finding and editing the local password file can be found here: http://www.postgresql.org/docs/9.0/static/libpq-pgpass.html
+5. A detailed description for finding and editing the local password file can be found here on the [PostgreSQL website] (http://www.postgresql.org/docs/9.0/static/libpq-pgpass.html)
-6. Multiple lines can be entered into the pgpass.conf file (that you need to add to the correct directory).
+6. Multiple lines can be entered into the pgpass.conf file (that you need to add to the correct directory, usually under AppData/Roaming/postgresql/).
 For example, with a password of “password,” these lines provide access to the database postgres for the user postgres, and access to all databases and users (with this password), respectively:
 ```
 localhost:5432:postgres:postgres:password
 *:*:*:*:password